Town Hall: Bob Day discusses School history

 [Bob Day]

 Well, first of all, Parnassus is actually our fourth campus.
-And we were opened in 1871, we actually had rooms we had rented from the Toland School of Medicine.
+When we were opened in 1871, we actually had rooms we had rented from the Toland School of Medicine.
 We did that for three years.
 Those were very small facilities, and we needed to move out almost immediately, which is the reason why we have moved over the years.
-So our second move was to the Academy of Sciences, in the California Academy of Sciences.
+So our second move was to the Academy of Sciences in the California Academy of Sciences.
 And we were there for a short time.
-And then we moved, after we had been there I guess three or four years.
+And then we moved after—we had been there I guess three or four years.
 We then got together enough money to construct our own School of Pharmacy building, which we did in downtown San Francisco, on 113 Fulton Street.
-If you would like to visit that site, you can, but you can't visit the building, obviously, it was destroyed during the 1906 earthquake, which I guess we will talk a little bit about today.
-But you can visit the site by going down to the City Hall of San Francisco, walking up the steps and stopping about five feet inside.
-And you will at that point be standing directly over where the School of Pharmacy building was constructed, in 1883.
+If you would like to visit that site, you can, but you can't visit the building, obviously.
+It was destroyed during the 1906 earthquake, which I guess we will talk a little bit about today.
+And—but you can visit the site by going down to the City Hall of San Francisco, walking up the steps and stopping about five feet inside.
+And you will at that point be standing directly over where the School of Pharmacy building was constructed in 1883.

 [Bob Day]